Anger rooms are now being offered as a place for people to express their frustration in a post-Trump nation.

 My practice is firmly rooted in mindfulness, meditation and changing thought patterns so you can live a healthier and happier life.

-An anger room goes against everything I believe ultimately helps my patients transcend negative cycles of behaviour.
+An anger room goes against everything I believe ultimately helps my patients transcend negative cycles of behavior.

 There is a lot of truth in this quote: